laravel/docs/billing.md

 If a subscription requires a secondary payment action after creation the subscription will be marked as `incomplete`.
 Subscription statuses are stored in the `stripe_status` column of Cashier's `subscriptions` database table.

 Similarly, if a secondary payment action is required when swapping plans the subscription will be marked as `past_due`.
 When your subscription is in either of these states it will not be active until the customer has confirmed their payment.
-Checking if a subscription has an incomplete payment can be done using the `hasIncompletePayment` method on the Billable model or a subscription instance:
+Determining if a subscription has an incomplete payment may be accomplished using the `hasIncompletePayment` method on the billable model or a subscription instance:

     if ($user->hasIncompletePayment('default')) {
         //